Chris's quick guide to Alentejo Wines for guests of The Quinta.

-Download this section as a PDF.
+Download this guide as a PDF.
 You can then load it onto your Dropbox for viewing on your mobile device while shopping:

 When you stay at Quinta Azenha do Ramalho you are in a very interesting area for some excellent Portuguese wines.
 If you don't have their rich flavours lodged in your brain's memory bank it had just as well be empty.

 If you are visiting the Quinta from abroad and you like wine, especially red wine, I would like to guide you towards some of the best Serra de Sao Mamede or Portalegre region wines so you don't spend your limited time sipping the not so good local wines.
 I'd like to maximise your quaffing pleasure.